Solar panels for condo roof: A how-to guide

 Single or joint unit-owner projects

-In a unit-owner project, one or more unit owners pay to install a solar panel system on the condominium's roof for their personal use.
-If you propose a unit-owner project, you will need to get approval from the condo association and obtain an easement to authorize system installation and maintenance.
-Sometimes, the association may also charge you a separate fee for using the roof.
+In a unit-owner project, one or more condo owners can pay to install a solar panel system on the building's roof for their personal use.
+To move forward with this type of project, you’ll need approval from the condo association and may be required to obtain a solar easement to authorize installation and maintenance access.
+Some associations might also charge a fee for the use of the roof, as it’s often considered a shared space.

-If neither of these options is viable for you, you can also consider community solar power, either by finding an existing project or by working with the community to create a new solar installation.
+If neither of these options is viable for you, you can also consider community solar power, either by finding an existing project or by working within your community to create a new solar installation.

 What about solar in small condo buildings?

 Going solar doesn't have to be complicated if you live in a condo building with just a few units.
-You can still choose to go solar with an association project or a unit-owner project.
-The most crucial step is to engage with your fellow unit owners at the beginning of the solar shopping process to find an agreeable option.
+You can still choose to go solar with either an association project or a unit-owner project.
+The most crucial step is to engage with your fellow unit owners at the beginning of the solar shopping process to find an option everyone supports.

 First things first: Know your roof rights

-Before seriously reviewing your options, you need to understand who has rights to your building's roof.
-Your condo agreement will delineate roof ownership and maintenance responsibilities.
+Before reviewing your options, you need to understand who has rights to your building's roof.
+Your condo agreement should usually delineate roof ownership and maintenance responsibilities.
 Typically, the agreement will categorize the roof as a common space, with maintenance costs and responsibilities shared equally between unit owners.

 Online resources can help you gather information on going solar